tazim-sikder/tazim-sikder/README.md

 ![My project (13)](https://user-images.githubusercontent.com/64758150/178322992-50aba077-dada-412c-a01e-4c57d570d590.png)

-I am a front-end engineer with one year of work experience.
+I am a software engineer.
 My main interest in software engineering is front-end development because I have a tremendous intuition into how consumers would like a products' user interface to look and function.
 Ultimately, I enjoy being able to customize a system to meet the requirements of its users in a unique and creative way.

 <!--
 **tazim-sikder/tazim-sikder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.